BEST RESEARCH PAPER NOMINATIONS FOR 2017

 RP Supervisor: Rolf Schwery

 Abstract: This paper explores the needs and possibilities for International Federations (IFs) to establish a framework for refugee integration through sport.
 The research begins with an in-depth explanation of the theoretical findings around refugee integration through sports.
-It outlines some specific initiatives by International Federations and other sport organizations or NGOs working in this area.
-The objective was to identify and create a framework that federations could use for activities related to refugee integration.
+It outlines some specific initiatives by International Federations and other sport organisations or NGOs working in this area.
+The objective was to identify and create a frame-work that federations could use for activities related to refugee integration.

 It follows with a discussion of our study’s methodology and limitations.
 The methodology used for this project was through analysis of existing research and case studies of refugee integration through sport in Europe.
-It also uses personal experience from sporting events involving refugees and interviews with stakeholders involved with refugee activities.
+It also uses personal experience from sport-ing events involving refugees and interviews with stakeholders involved with refugee activities.

 The final section presents our findings, analysis and future needs in this area.
 We conclude with possible recommendations for federations and suggestions for how this study could be expanded upon in larger future projects.
 The implication of this research and the recommendations are that a strategy to bring resources to the IFs for refugee projects needs to be developed.
-Creating an umbrella structure, through the IOC for instance, could be a good step to generate resources, create awareness and put IFs in a position to implement long-lasting projects.
+Creating an umbrella structure, through the IOC for instance, could be a good step to generate resources, create awareness and put IFs in a position to implement long-lasting projects

 Failed Summer Olympic Bids: The Case Study of Rome (2004, 2020, 2024)